Become a New Rattitude Foster Home

 (We Always Need Foster Homes!)

-New Rattitude would love to have you join our network of volunteers who work to rescue as many Rat Terriers as possible from shelters or neglectful/abusive living conditions.
-We simply don't have space for all of the dogs that so desperately need rescue.
-But when we do save yet one more, and watch this broken, scared, at-risk dog blossom in fostercare and develop a new "Rattitude" toward life, we know that all the hard work is worth it.
+New Rattitude would love to have you join us to rescue Rat Terriers from shelters or neglectful/abusive living conditions!
+We desperately need space for all of the dogs that so greatly need rescue.
+When we can save yet one more--and watch a broken, scared, at-risk dog blossom in foster care and develop a new "Rattitude" toward life--we know that all the hard work is worth it!

-Like most rescue groups, New Rattitude does not have a shelter or other physical location.
-Instead, we operate through a network of volunteers.
-Our foster parents are individuals who want to help dogs in need, giving them a temporary sanctuary that is safe and nurturing while we work to match them with a qualified permanent adoptive home where they can thrive.
+New Rattitude does not have a shelter or other physical location.
+Instead, we operate through a network of volunteer foster homes.
+Our foster parents are individuals who give dogs in need a temporary sanctuary that is safe and nurturing while we work to match them with a qualified permanent adoptive home.

-People interested in fostering must be screened and approved.
-This involves submitting an application, having veterinarian and personal references checked, participating in a telephone interview, and having a home visit to ensure that the physical environment is safe and suitable for rescued dogs.
+People interested in fostering will be screened before being approved.
+This involves an application, vet and personal reference checks, a telephone interview, and a home visit to ensure that the physical environment is safe and suitable for rescued dogs.

 As a foster parent, you would decide when (and if) to bring in a new foster dog and then be responsible for that dog's care until he or she gets adopted.
 Some foster homes have just one dog at a time; more experienced foster homes may decide to have 2 or 3 or more.
 The foster family gets to name the dog.
 The foster family ensures that the dog gets necessary vetting, which is paid for by New Rattitude.
 New Rattitude also provides other resources and necessities for each dog.
 CLICK HERE